ThePhD/sol2/docs/source/api/proxy.rst

 	bool valid () const;

 Returns whether this proxy actually refers to a valid object.
+It uses :ref:`sol::stack::probe_get_field<stack-probe-get-field>` to determine whether or not its valid.

 .. code-block:: c++
 	:caption: functions: [overloaded] implicit set